 We each have a role in the body of believers.
 We are all given gifts so that the body of Christ can function together.
 The Holy Spirit equips each of us so that we can build up the body of believers.
 We are equipped so that we can share the Good News about Jesus with people who do not know Him, yet.

 Just as all the little pieces of glass fit together to form a mosaic, so do we all function together as the body of Christ.
 One piece of broken glass is worthless, but when all the pieces are put together it creates a vibrant picture.

 Sent by God’s Son

 God the Father sent His Son, Jesus on a rescue mission to save us and in turn Jesus sends us to share His love with others.
 The church is the vehicle by which Jesus chose to share His love, to remind people that there is a God who has not forgotten them.
-We will engage the local community through our Missional Communities.
-We will engage the world through short-term mission teams.
-These mission teams will be sent to places where we are supporting local missionaries.
+We engage the local community through various outreach opportunities.
+We engage the world through missionaries we are supporting.
+As the Lord allows, we send short-term mission teams.